 Rouvas gorge hiking: A very challenging 7 hour hike, available from April to November.
 This stretch starts lake Votomos and ends in Rouvas forest.
 Not suited for children.
-This gorge is also known as the Saint Nicholas Canyon.
+They call this gorge also the Saint Nicholas Canyon.
 At the beginning of the walk you come across a lake, which is a fresh water lake, very rare on Crete.
 A little bit further you see the first object; the monastery of Agios Nikolaos.
-There is a lot to be seen along the way; you cross bridges for example and you will see a waterfall.
+You can see a lot along the way; you cross bridges for example and you will see a waterfall.

 The start of the hike – Zaros